-The water levels in Lake Freeman are dropping.
+The water levels in Lake Freeman are now subject to change.
 Here is everything you need to know about what the Madam Carroll is doing to continue to operate, how the SFLECC is taking this battle to federal court and what you can do to help.

-After nearly 100 years of keeping Lake Freeman and Lake Schafer level, the federal government intervened and mandated that the water flow leaving the Oakdale Dam be maintained to a specific cubic foot per second to protect an endangered mussel species below the dam on the river.
+After nearly 100 years of keeping Lake Freeman and Lake Shafer level, the US Fish and Wildlife Department intervened and mandated that the water flow leaving the Oakdale Dam be maintained to a specific cubic foot per second to protect an endangered mussel species below the dam on the river.

-This mandate, later proven to have no scientific merit (see below) means that in unusually dry circumstances the NIPSCO dam will continue to let water out of Lake Freeman until it is dried up, and then out of Lake Shafer to comply with the Fish and Wildlife mandate.
+This mandate, later proven to have no scientific merit (see below) means that in unusually dry circumstances the NIPSCO dam will continue to let water out of Lake Freeman until it is dried up, and then out of Lake Shafer to comply.

 In 2012 five species of endangered mussels were identified by Scott Pruitt of the US Fish and Wildlife Service in the Tippecanoe River, below the Oakdale Dam.
 The Oakdale Dam is owned and operated by NIPSCO (Northern Indiana Public Service Company) and is licensed by FERC (Federal Energy Regulatory Commission).
 Under the FERC license, NIPSCO is required to maintain the Lake Freeman water levels with a variance of 3 inches.